mchamps/aha/README.md

 ### Postman Collection

-I have included a Postman collection for getting started with data extraction from Aha.io.
+In this repository I have included a Postman collection for getting started with data extraction from Aha.io.

 ### Extracting Data via Python w/ ahapy